Elvis: That's the Way It Is

 Elvis: That's the Way It Is is a 1970 American documentary film directed by Denis Sanders.
 The film documents American singer Elvis Presley's Summer Festival in Las Vegas during August 1970.
 It was his first non-dramatic film since the beginning of his film career in 1956, and the film gives a clear view of Presley's return to live performances after years of making films.
 The film was released simultaneously with Presley's similarly titled twelfth studio album, That's the Way It Is.
+It was followed up in 1972 with Elvis on Tour.

+In 2001, Elvis: That's the Way It Is was reissued as a "special edition" with a different edit, unseen footage and alternate performances.
+The 2001 edit is shorter than the original but has greater emphasis on Presley's performances, and is the version most widely seen today.
+In 2025, more unseen footage from Elvis: That's the Way It Is was featured in a new documentary, EPiC: Elvis Presley in Concert.

 Overview

 The original concept – as devised by technical advisor Colonel Tom Parker – was a closed circuit television presentation of one show, in view of Presley's triumphant return to live performances.
 The film was ultimately shot with eight Panavision cameras, in 35mm anamorphic format.

 Although most of the footage takes place onstage at the International Hotel in Las Vegas, there are several other parts to the film: